Clarkson-Applied-Data-Science/2025_ia626_juttua/README.md

 ## Authorship and Acknowledgements

-Developed by [Your Name/Research Group Name].
+Developed by [Ashish Varma Juttu].
 Special thanks to NOAA for providing the original global weather datasets.
 Appreciation is extended to the developers of DuckDB, Flask, and Plotly for their outstanding open-source contributions.
 This work is released for academic and non-commercial purposes.